 Yes!
 As long as baby is using the same sign consistently for a word, it absolutely counts as part of baby’s word count.

 • Why does baby sign some words and not others?

 Just as babies may speak some words and not others, some babies are more comfortable with certain signs.
 Your baby may prefer some signs over others because they are physically easier to do or more meaningful to them.
 Don’t get discouraged if your baby isn’t learning every sign.
 Give them plenty of positive feedback for their signing efforts and keep practicing.

-Baby sign language is a wonderfully fun and effective way to bond and communicate with your baby.
-For more information, check out our Baby Sign Language for Infants and Toddlers course, where you’ll find demonstrations of common signs, tips for teaching baby sign language, favorite songs with signs and more.
+Baby sign is a wonderfully fun and effective way to bond and communicate with your baby.
+For more information, check out our Baby Sign: How to Support your Baby's Communication Skills (5-24 months) course, where you’ll find demonstrations of common signs, tips for teaching baby sign language, favorite songs with signs and more.

 About our Expert

 Stephanie Tuthill is an ASHA-certified Speech-Language Pathologist with a background in special education and deaf education.
 As a mom of three, she understands the importance of early development and is dedicated to supporting baby's communication skills.
 Stephanie has more than ten years of experience in pediatric therapy and degrees from Vanderbilt University and Northwestern University.